 You must not use any other address on your application, including using the address of a childminder or relative or renting a property for a short period of time as this could be considered as using a fraudulent address.
-We will investigate any queries about addresses and, depending on what we find, the school place offer could be withdrawn.
+We will investigate any queries about addresses and, depending on what we find, the school place offer could be withdrawn even if the child has already started at the school.